mantoni/licy.js/README.md

     - `object`: Defines the API directly.
 A `constructor` can be defined optionally.
   The returned type creates new Licy instances.
 Each instance is derived from Licy itself and also inherits the [hub.js][] API.
+All created instances are destroyed when the defining instance is destroyed.
+- `create([definition])`: Creates an instance that will be destroyed with this instance.
+If `definition` is not a type, `define(definition)` is called before creating an instance.
+- `destroy([callback])`: Emits the `destroy` event on the licy instance and all children.
+If a callback is given, it is invoked after this instance and all children are destroyed.
+If an error occurred, it is passed as the only argument to the callback.
+- `destroyWith(type)`: Destroy this instance when `type` is destroyed.
 - `extend(Super, definition)`: Defines a new type which is derived from the `Super` type.
 Instances of the new type are `instanceof Super`.
 If a constructor is given, or if `definition` is a function, the super constructor must be explicitly invoked with `Super.super_.call(this)`.
 If a method is defined that already exists in the super type, it is registered as a [filter][].
-- `create([definition])`: Is a convenience function to define and create an instance in one call.
-The `definition` may also be a licy type in which case a new instance of the type is returned and will be bound to the lifespan of this type.
-- `destroy([callback])`: Emits the `destroy` event on the licy instance and all children.
-If a callback is given, it is invoked after this instance and all children are destroyed.
-If an error occurred, it is passed as the only argument to the callback.

 ## Type API

 Each type returned by `licy.define()` is a Licy instance with these additions:

-- `extend(definition)`: Is a shortcut for `licy.extend(Super, definition)`
+- `Type.extend(definition)`: Is a shortcut for `licy.extend(Type, definition)`.
-  with `Super` being this type.

 ## Events